 - No hot liquids for the first 24 hours

 Your dentist will also give you instructions on how to remove immediate dentures for the first time following surgery.
-They will likely recommend putting saltwater in your mouth and forcing the water under your denture to loosen it.
-Spit the water out and slowly and gently take the denture out.
-You can use your finger to wiggle it gently up and down to help it release.
+They will likely recommend putting saltwater in your mouth and gently coaxing the water under your denture to loosen it.
+You then spit the water out and slowly and gently take the denture out.
+You can use your finger to wiggle it up and down to help it release.
 At first, it will most likely be difficult to do, but you'll get the hang of it.

 You can keep these instructions for care for immediate dentures after extraction in mind, but first and foremost, follow the directions given to you by your dentist.

 It's also normal to feel some pain or discomfort following extraction and with your new dentures.
 However, immediate dentures pain should subside within a few days and pain meds should definitely help.
 If your immediate dentures cause you a lot of pain, you should contact your dentist.

 For a look at how the procedure went for one woman, and how she's faring with her immediate dentures recovery after having 26 teeth extracted, you can watch the video below:

 The cost of same-day dentures averages $1,900 for a full set of upper and lower.
 The cost will also vary from person to person, depending on your oral health and the dentist you go to.
 In general, temporary dentures cost more than your standard ones, because they take more time to make.

 Extraction and dentures in the same day will have varying costs.
 Tooth extraction generally costs around $75 to $250 for a simple extraction and $180 to $550 for a surgical extraction.
 And you'll also have to keep in mind that a single extraction versus a full mouth extraction and immediate dentures will have very different costs.